- 2 minutes to read

 You can treat the input as a password, so the characters entered into the editor are masked.
 To enable this functionality, set the ButtonEditProperties.Password property value to true.

-The ASPxButtonEdit control allows you to use masks during editing.
-See the Mask Editing topic to learn more.
+The ASPxButtonEdit control allows you to use masks when a user edits a value.
+See the following topic to learn more: Mask Editing.

-You can create a template that defines the common manner in which all the editor's buttons are rendered.
+You can create a template that defines how all editor buttons are rendered.

-The ASPxButtonEdit control allows you to perform data validation both on the client and server side.
-See the Validation topic to learn more.
+The ASPxButtonEdit control allows you to validate data on both the client and server sides.
+See the following help topic to learn more: Validation.

 Customizable Button Layout and Look-and-Feel

 Each button can display text, an image, or both.
 You can control the button's visibility, availability to end-users and position within the editor's text box.
-You can use the ASPxButtonEditBase.Buttons property in order to manage the button collection.
+Use the ASPxButtonEditBase.Buttons property to manage the button collection.